AmanuelZeredawit/Anomaly-detection-and-classification/README.md

 we don't have the same length in a set of (length, width), which makes it difficult to compare the width of B3, B4, and B5.
-To tackle that we first grouped the dataset to the int(length) and aggregated them by getting their average, which makes comparing B3, B4, and B5 measurements easy.
+To tackle that we first grouped the dataset to the int(length) and aggregated them by getting their average, which makes comparing B3, B4, and B5 measurements easier.
 Then we get a new measurement B3B4 which is the mean of B3 and B4.
 And we take the absolute value of the difference between B3B4 and B5 to determine the width difference.
 Finally, we count the number of data points in which the difference is greater or equal to 5.
-Our algorithm detects a coil as constriction if the count is greater than or equal to 6, not constriction if the count is 0, and 'not sure if the count is between 0 to 6.
+Our algorithm detects a coil as constriction if the count is greater than or equal to 6, not constriction if the count is 0, and 'not sure if the count is between 0 to 6. images/constriction/283981.png

+![B3, B4, B5 measurement plot ]images/constriction/283981.png)

 So for analysis and modeling, we only use coils that are determined either as constriction or not.